Creating and Managing Groups (and Securing Data Sources)

 - On the New Group page, specify a name for the group.
 You can also enter a description for the group.

 - Click Save .
-After you have saved the group, you can proceed to select the data sources that the group will have access to, add the users, and assign privileges for this group.
+After you have saved the group, you can proceed to select the data sources that the group have access to, add the users, and assign privileges for this group.

 ADDING MEMBERS (USERS) TO A GROUP